stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Fiend/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Fiendish Resilience
-*You damn those whom you strike to briefly endure the Hells.*
+*You damn those whom you strike to briefly endure hell.*

 When you hit a creature with an attack, you can instantly transport the target through the lower planes.
 The creature disappears and hurtles through a nightmare landscape.